French business heavyweights in Australia in hopes of sealing subs deal

+BRIEF-Repros Therapeutics meets with FDA to discuss Proellex in treatment of uterine fibroids

+* Company holds meeting with FDA to discuss oral Proellex® in the treatment of uterine fibroids

-CANBERRA France has sent its largest business delegation in nearly two decades to Australia, talking up the economic benefits of its bid for a A$50-billion ($38-billion) contract to build a fleet of 12 stealth submarines for Australia.
+CANBERRA, March 14 France has sent it largest business delegation in nearly two decades to Australia, spruiking the economic benefits of its bid for the A$50 billion ($38 billion) contract to build a fleet of 12 stealth submarines for Australia.

 The French visit, which includes top officials from France's state-controlled naval contractor DCNS, is part of a process of growing strategic and economic ties with Australia, said French Ambassador Christophe Lecourtier, and not limited to submarines.